 - 1. AP courses are only open to students in 10th, 11th and 12th grades. - 2.
 Students must meet all of the course-specific prerequisites as outlined in the HS Program of Studies. - 3.
-Students must have earned an overall GPA of 3.5 or higher (with stronger consideration/emphasis placed on subject-relevant grades when/if necessary). - 4.
-Students can take a maximum of two AP courses in 11th and 12th grades, and a maximum of one AP course in 10th grade.
-Students who wish to take two AP courses must have earned an overall GPA of 3.8 or higher - 5.
-For any student considering AP courses beyond the maximum allowance, special permission must be obtained from the student's advisor, from all AP teachers in prospective courses, and from the HS Principal. - 6.
+Students must have earned an overall GPA of 3.0 or higher (with stronger consideration/emphasis placed on subjectrelevant grades when/if necessary). - Students who want to take one AP Course must have earned an overall GPA of 3.0 - Students who want to take two AP Courses must have earned an overall GPA of 3.4.
+Students can take a maximum of two AP courses in 10th grade. - Students, in 11th and 12th grade, with a GPA of 3.8 or higher may enroll in a maximum of three AP courses. - 4.
+For any student considering AP courses beyond the maximum allowance, special permission must be obtained from the student's advisor, from all AP teachers in prospective courses, and from the AP Class Approval Committee - 5.
 AP courses are all year-long courses and, thus, cannot be dropped at the start of the second semester.
 AP add/drop is extended beyond regular add/drop in August to ensure all students are fully committed to the course.